The Chronicles of Vladimir Tod: Twelfth Grade Kills

 Later that day, Vlad begins his search for his father all over town.
-Soon enough Henry, Otis and Vikas help him in the search.
+Soon enough Henry, Otis, and Vikas help him in the search.
 Finally, days later, Vlad decides to go to his hiding spot (the belfry) in the school.
 When he is there, he discovers his father, who greets him warmly and explains his motives for hiding.
 Vlad and his father finally make up go to their house as father and son.
 At the house Tomas says he was hiding from a secret vampire society that wants the Pravus to enslave vampire kind to make vampires the world's supreme rulers and that they were responsible for the fire and Mellina's death.
 Otis shows up soon after and gets angry at his half brother for making Vlad suffer for many years.

-At the end, Snow is turned into a vampire by Vlad to keep her from dying, and Tomas is revealed to be evil and a man who had Vlad just so Vlad could become the Pravus and then Tomas could take his powers.
+At the end, Snow is turned into a vampire by Vlad to keep her from dying; and Tomas is revealed to be an evil man who had a child just so Vlad could become the Pravus, and he could take his son's powers.
 Tomas also killed Vlad's mom, and the man in the charred bed was Aidan, the son of Dorian.
-Nelly dies at the hand of Tomas, then later Vlad kills Tomas with Joss's stake.
+Nelly dies at the hand of Tomas.
+Later Vlad kills Tomas with Joss's stake.
 Vikas turned out to be Tomas' partner in crime and had helped Tomas kill Mellina, Vlad's mom.
 Vikas had opened the drapes to burn Aidan.
 Vikas is killed by the Lucis which slips from Vlad's hand- while on- and falls over the edge of a building, slicing an unsuspecting Vikas in half.
 Also, it is supposedly revealed that Snow's eyes turn iridescent green near the end, leaving Vlad to wonder what the future may hold.